wrahool/wrahool.github.io/_pages/miscellaneous.md

 - *The Count of Monte Cristo* by Alexandre Dumas
 - Short stories by R. K. Narayan
 - Short stories by Ruskin Bond
-- Short stories by Roald Dahl
+- Stuff by Roald Dahl
 - Almost anything by P. G. Wodehouse

 ### TV shows